Dual RNA-Seq: to discover host-pathogen relationships

-"Dual RNA-seq" is a potent and very useful recent approach to investigate Host-Pathogen relationships.
+"Dual RNA-seq" is a potent and very useful recent approach to investigate host-pathogen relationships.
 This approach is possible because of the high throughput of today's Next Generation Sequencing technologies.
-NGS allows the sequencing of RNA from both, the host and the pathogen.
-In this way, unknown interactions between the pathogen and the host can be discovered.
+NGS allows the sequencing of RNA from both, the host and the pathogen to discover unknown interactions between the pathogen and the host.

-After running the experiments, at the analysis step, besides the RNA-seq analysis in itself, it is important to analyze the results trying to decipher the interactions between host and pathogen and, if it is possible, to depict an interaction network between them.
+After running the sequencing experiments, at the analysis step, besides the RNA-Seq analysis in itself, it is important to analyze the results trying to decipher the interactions between host and pathogen and, if it is possible, to depict an interaction network between them.

-At Era7 Bioinformatics we can help you with all these tasks, from the design of the experiment to the data analysis even including the manual search of knowledge in the literature and the databases to discover Host-Pathogen interaction networks.
+At Era7 Bioinformatics we can help you with all these tasks, from the experimental design to the data analysis, even including the manual search of knowledge in the literature and the databases to discover host-pathogen interaction networks.